 Every child is unique, with their own set of interests and needs.
 We work to find the very best way to help each child access learning, starting from where they are when they join us.
 Careful assessment and knowledge of our children is key.
 All members of staff are highly trained to enable children with Special Educational Needs to succeed and progress.
-We are always finding ways to capture children's curiosity for learning by involving their fascinations, whether it's dinosaurs, princesses, cars, puppies or wiggly worms.
+We are always finding ways to capture children's curiosity for learning by involving their fascinations, whether it's dinosaurs, fairies, cars, puppies or wiggly worms.
+For those vulnerable children in receipt of Early Years Pupil Premium, a copy of each of our Core books is sent home every term for families to share with their child.